kamchatka-volcano/asyncgi/README.md

 ### Route matchers

-Any parameter of request, response and context objects can be registered to be used for route matching in `asyncgi::Router::route()` method.
-To do this, it's necessary to provide the specialization of the class template `asyncgi::traits::RouteSpecification` and implement a comparator `bool operator()` inside it.
-See how to register `enum class Access` from the previous example as a route specification:
+Any parameter of request, response and context objects can be registered for route matching in `asyncgi::Router::route()` method.
+To achieve this, it is required to provide a specialization of the `asyncgi::config::RouteMatcher` class template and implement a comparator bool operator() within it.
+Let's see how to register the enum class Access from the previous example as a route matcher:

 <details>
   <summary>Example</summary>